tinybirdco/flappy-tinybird-workshop/README.md

 > _Note_: This query was split into two nodes to demonstrate the notebook-style UX of Pipes, designed to simplify and accelerate your development.
 You can decide if you’d like to use one or multiple nodes; the Pipe is still executed as a single query.

-#### Optimize with Materialized Views
+#### Optimize with Materialized Views ⚙️

 The Pipe you just built queries the raw data from the `events_api` Data Source.
 The query is performant with a few thousand rows, but as your data scales up to millions or billions of rows, query performance will likely degrade.

 A powerful way to optimize queries in Tinybird is through real-time [Materialized Views](https://www.tinybird.co/docs/guides/materialized-views.html).
 With simple SQL logic, you can pre-aggregate and pre-filter large Data Sources incrementally, producing a more relevant Data Source with significantly fewer rows.

-Put simply, Materialized Views shift computational load from query time to ingestion time, so your endpoints stay blazing ⚡️ fast.
+Put simply, Materialized Views shift computational load from query time to ingestion time, so your endpoints stay fast. ⚡️

 Follow these steps to optimize your Endpoint with Materialized Views:
 1. Create a new Pipe and rename it `mat_player_stats`.